PANDAS Tracker Security Advisory: Secure-by-Design vs. Data Privacy Risks in Pediatric Health Apps

 PANDAS Tracker's secure-by-design architecture

-PANDAS Tracker is built with zero advertising SDKs, no data broker relationships, AES-256 encryption at rest, TLS 1.3 in transit, Firebase Security Rules enforcing family-only data access, and a BAA with Google Cloud (Firebase).
+PANDAS Tracker is built with zero advertising SDKs, no data broker relationships, industry-standard encryption at rest and in transit, server-side access controls enforcing family-only data access, and a BAA with our cloud provider.
 The founder's background in cybersecurity and privacy law is reflected in the architecture — not as aspirational language, but as implemented controls.

 Key security controls

-- AES-256 encryption at rest via Google Firebase Firestore
+- industry-standard encryption at rest via our cloud database

-- TLS 1.3 for all data in transit
+- industry-standard encrypted transport for all data in transit

-- Firebase Security Rules: server-side access control on every database operation
+- server-side access controls: server-side access control on every database operation

-- Business Associate Agreement (BAA) with Google Cloud Platform
+- Business Associate Agreement (BAA) with our cloud infrastructure provider

 - No advertising SDKs or third-party analytics exfiltrating user data